 When it comes to formatting, there aren’t any hard and fast rules, but you will want to use a resume template that’s eye-catching for the reader.

 Pro-TipWhen you’re blessed with a resume with a long work history, don’t go into details about every single job you’ve had.
-There’ll be too much information for your employer to take in; only list roles that are relevant for the job you’re going for.
+There’ll be too much information for your employer to take in; only list roles that are relevant to the job you’re going for.

 Keeping everything clear, concise, and easy to follow is key to writing your work experience section.
 Here’s a process you can follow to make sure your work history section is up to scratch: